PrasannaPandugula/my-hashnode-repo/cmiamk1p5000102jshdfc08gi.md

-    5\. `ETCD` pod is automatically re-created as this is a static pod placed under the `/etc/kubernetes/manifests` directory watch logs.
+    5\. `ETCD` pod is automatically re-created, as this is a static pod placed under the `/etc/kubernetes/manifests` directory.
+Watch logs.

     ```bash
-    watch crictl ps
+    $ watch crictl ps
     ```

-    7. once the updated etcd is up check pods, deployments.
+    7. Once the updated etcd is up, check pods, deployments.

     ```bash
     kubectl get deployments, services
     ```

-    **Note**: so far we have seen backup using etcd and clearing kubeapi-server.
+    **Note**: So far, we have seen backup using etcd and clearing the kubeapi-server.

-    * in managed kubernets cluster like AKS, EKS we won’t be having access to etcd.
-In this case backup using clearing kube-apiserver is better approach.
+    * in managed Kubernetes clusters like AKS, EKS, we won’t have access to etcd.
+In this case, backup using clearing the kube-apiserver is a better approach.